Andria (Machiavelli)

 Andria is the first play written by Niccolò Machiavelli, published in the period 1517–1520.
 It is a translation of a play written by the Latin comedy writer Terence, who had originally taken it from the Greek dramatist Menander.
 It is one of the examples of Machiavelli as a comedy writer, along with The Mandrake and the Clizia.
-The play has been considered by some scholars semi-autobiographical.

 Story

 The story is about an old man, Simone, who wants his son, Panfilo, to marry Filumena, the daughter of his neighbour Cremete.
 Panfilo has, however, a secret love affair with Glicerio, a girl who is thought to be the sister of Criside, and who is pregnant by him.
 At Criside's funeral the old Simone gets to know about this secret.
 Suspecting Panfilo's love for Glicerio, Cremete breaks off the marriage contract.

 Simone doesn't want to let Panfilo know, in order to test Panfilo's loyalty.
 The young boy doesn't want to forsake Glicerio, but pretends to go along with the wedding.
 Meanwhile, Cremete changes his mind and proceeds to renew the marriage contract.
 But then it comes to the old Critone, a friend of the deceased Criside, who recognizes Glicerio as Pasibula.
 Pasibula was Cremete's daughter, who was thought to have died in a shipwreck during a travel to the island of Andros.
 In the end there are two weddings: Panfilo marries Glicerio, and Carino, a friend of his, marries Filumena.